 Our Design Team are all based in Royal Doulton HQ in Barlaston, Stoke-on-Trent, England.
 Like many luxury brands, we work with the best partners across the world whose skills and quality standards are as high as ours.
 To ensure that production from our manufacturing and sourcing resources mirrors all Stoke-on-Trent manufacturing activities, developments and precise tolerances for complete customer satisfaction, Royal Doulton staff from the United Kingdom transfer to or work with the teams to train, maintain and manage the production processes.

-Depending on our product requirements, we carry out production in all locations.
+Depending on our product requirements, we carry out production in a number of locations.
 Around the world, the vision of Royal Doulton, based on the brand values of quality, craftsmanship and innovation, has not changed and continues to be 100% British.

 We're constantly looking for new ways to increase the use of recycled or renewable materials in our products, reduce unnecessary packaging and be as thoughtful, efficient and sustainable as possible.
 Read Fiskars Group's Sustainability Strategy and find out more about what we're doing specifically for Royal Doulton on our dedicated Sustainability page.